stardust-gg/ts-waas-server-sdk/README.md

 const signer = wallet.signers.ethers.connect(provider);

-// the below will get the chainId from the connected provider const txn = {
+const txn = {
   to: '0xaBcDef1234567890Abcdef1234567890Abcdef12', // to address
   value: ethers.utils.parseEther('1.0'), // ether value to send with transaction